Fenoemos/data-science-bootcamp-8/Google DA Certificate/Readme_document.md

 ## export to csv file as a complete manipulated dataframe and it is ready for analysis.
 write.csv(cleanData, file = "cleaning_data_part2.csv", row.names = FALSE)
+## Note: Any export or import dataframe, data structure of some columns may change.
+Do not forget to check it.
 ```
 ![image](https://github.com/Fenoemos/data-science-bootcamp-8/assets/145377446/32aab755-041b-45e0-97b3-3d2a53df84c8)
 ![image](https://github.com/Fenoemos/data-science-bootcamp-8/assets/145377446/5ba246b1-2a79-44ac-8772-529234e4b0ea)